Welcome to Year 6

 Attendance and Punctuality

-10.15 am.
+The classroom is open from 8.50am.
+Registration has to be completed by 8.55am.
 It is therefore important that your child arrives promptly so that they are in the classroom ready for registration.
 If your child is ill please ring the school office early in the morning so that absences can be clearly recorded.

 We are anxious as a school to fulfil every child’s potential academically and realise that at the same time there are some children who, due to a lack of confidence, work more competently in a small group situation.
 Therefore for much of Maths and Literacy work, pupils may be taught either as a whole class or a group as appropriate.
 Within each group further differentiation takes place to extend the more able and support those requiring consolidation.
 The teacher responsible for each group will regularly be setting the children targets and these will be shared with the parents.